 Then head to Holland Gardens so the kids can meet Santa and tell him what is on their Christmas wish list!

 This adorable town located outside of Austin hosts the annual Walkway of Lights.
-It’s lit up with over 2 million twinkly lights and is perfect for the entire family.
+Marble Falls is lit up with over 2 million twinkly lights and is perfect for the entire family.

 It was the small-town vibes and laid-back events where you can relax and get in the holiday spirit.